Last updated:

 Shelter

-The floods have caused total or partial damage to 2.1 million homes, a staggering statistic.
+The floods caused total or partial damage to 2.1 million homes, a staggering statistic.

-While compensation for deaths was paid quickly, in late October affected people were still waiting for repair and reconstruction aid.
-An example of the results of the enormous needs combined with very limited resources so far is that the Shelter Sector was forced to reduce shelter assistance to include just one tarpaulin per household, halving the normal international standards for humanitarian response.
-The precarious shelter conditions are complicated by the coming winter.
-Of the affected population, some 4 million live in provinces where the temperature falls below freezing.
+An example of the results of the enormous needs combined with very limited resources was that the Shelter Sector was forced to reduce shelter assistance to include just one tarpaulin per household, halving the normal international standards for humanitarian response.

 Health

-Health officials have been warning of large-scale disease outbreaks following the flooding.
-They are very concerned about the potential spread of waterborne diseases, which will further strain health facilities.
+Health officials warned of large-scale disease outbreaks following the flooding.
+They were very concerned about the potential spread of waterborne diseases, which will further strained health facilities.

 According to UNICEF in March 2023, “more than 10 million people, including children, living in flood-affected areas remain deprived of safe drinking water, leaving families with no alternative but to drink and use potentially disease-ridden water.”